A note before you begin

 • If violence is unavoidable, make yourself a small target.
 Dive into a corner and curl up into a ball with your face protected and arms around each side of your head, fingers entwined.

 • If possible, have a phone accessible at all times and know what numbers to call for help.
-Know where the nearest public phone is located.

 • Know the phone number to your local battered women’s shelter.
 If your life is in danger, call the police.